Counselling Skills and Models PG (7743.5)

 Band 4 2021 (Commenced After 1 Jan 2021)

-Learning outcomes1.
-Demonstrate competence in a range of counselling skills, including: a. assessment, b. collaborative goal setting, c. reflective listening, d. empathy, e. range of change interventions and f. evaluation and termination of the counselling relationship
+1. Demonstrate competence in a range of counselling skills, including: a. assessment, b. collaborative goal setting, c. reflective listening, d. empathy, e. range of change interventions and f. evaluation and termination of the counselling relationship; and

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills